ThCrombie/ProjectRetake/README.md

 CUSTOM FEATURE: - Custom designed feature unique to your project  (which has not already been outlined in this spec).

-	o randomise the responses - WORKING (for telling the time only) o same as above, but for user input?
-WORKING (for telling the time only)
+	o randomise the responses - WORKING
+	o same as above, but for user input?
+WORKING
+		WORKS FOR BOTH: TELLING THE TIME, AND ORDING TAXI